AnyaLang/SBB_ML/README.md

 **We saved this best model and continued the training with a lower learning rate of 2e-05.**

-For instance, in the example below we demonstrate the results per epoch after the training on 15 epochs with the learning rate 3e-05 and then continuing the training on the lower learning rate for 9 epochs.
+In the example below we demonstrate the results per epoch after the training on 15 epochs with the learning rate 3e-05 and then continuing the training on the lower learning rate for 9 epochs.
+This technique leverages the stability gained in earlier epochs while pushing for finer improvements in model accuracy.

 | Epoch | Learning Rate | Average Loss   | Validation Accuracy |
 |-------|---------------|----------------|---------------------|